Intrinsic nonlinear valley Nernst effect in the strained bilayer graphene: acknowledgements

 \section{acknowledgements}

-This work is supported by the National Natural Science Foundation of China (Grant No. 12004107), the National Science Foundation of Hunan, China (Grant No. 2023JJ30118), and the Fundamental Research Funds for the Central Universities.
+This work is supported by the National Natural Science Foundation of China (Grant Nos.
+12574073 and 12004107), the National Science Foundation of Hunan, China (Grant No. 2023JJ30118), and the Fundamental Research Funds for the Central Universities.

+\textit{Note added}.
+During the review process of our manuscript, a complementary and independent work addressing the intrinsic NVNE in a tilted Dirac model and bilayer $\mathrm{WTe_{2}}$\cite{X.-J. Zhang} appeared, which supports our result in the overlapping part.

 \makeatletter {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}}